Skip to Content

 1. Use Positive Reward-Based Training

-It’s a universally known fact that positive reward-based training works best with any dog breed.
 Dogs learn behavior associated with good outcomes (rewards) and eventually repeat the behavior naturally without needing the reward.

 For a Pyrador, reward-based training will be effective due to two key reasons:

 • Pyrs have a sense of independence and stubbornness and do not find obeying commands exciting.
-As such, using a training method that can tap into their preferences (like a favorite treat or a praise cue) will make training easier.
+As such, a training method that can tap into their preferences (like a favorite treat or a praise cue) will make training easier.

 Of course, you’ll need to study your Pyrador to discover what they consider a reward and use it for training.